Newsroom > DHHS News Release

 Dave Tunink, Game and Parks Commission, (402) 471-5553

-The state has issued health alerts for toxic blue-green algae at Rockford Lake in Gage County and Swan Creek Lake #5A in Saline County.
-These are the first health alerts issued for the 2012 season.
-Weekly sampling has been conducted at 49 public lakes in Nebraska since the beginning of May.
+The state has issued a health alert for toxic blue-green algae at Lone Star Lake in Fillmore County.
+This is the first health alert issued in the 2013 recreational season.
+Weekly sampling has been conducted at 50 public lakes in Nebraska since the beginning of May.

-Samples taken earlier this week at both lakes were above the state’s health alert threshold of 20 parts per billion (ppb) of total microcystin (a toxin released by certain strains of blue-green algae.)
-The alert will continue at the lakes for at least two more weeks, because lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.
+Samples taken earlier this week at Lone Star Lake were above the state’s health alert threshold of 20 parts per billion (ppb) of total microcystin (a toxin released by certain strains of blue-green algae.)
+The alert will continue at the lake for at least two more weeks, because lakes that are on health alert must have two consecutive weeks of readings below the threshold before the alert is discontinued.

 When a health alert is issued, signs are posted to advise the public to use caution, and designated swimming beaches are closed during the alert.
 Recreational boating and fishing are permitted, but the public is advised to avoid activities that could involve accidental ingestion of water and to avoid full immersion in water.
 People can still use the public areas for camping, picnics and other outdoor activities.